-GOVERNANCE COMMUNICATION TO THE CITY COUNCIL
+GOVERNANCE COMMUNICATION TO THE CITY COUNCIL 1

 SUMMARY FINANCIAL INFORMATION

-Governmental Fund Balances 4
+Governmental Fund Balances 5

-General Obligation Debt 5
+General Obligation Debt 6

-Water Utility 6
+Water Utility 7

-Wastewater Utility 7
+Wastewater Utility 8

-NEW ACCOUNTING STANDARD

-Accounting and Reporting for Leases 8

 APPENDIX

 Management Representation Letter

+City Council

-To the City Council City of Fond du Lac Fond du Lac, Wisconsin
+City of Fond du Lac

+Fond du Lac, Wisconsin

-We have audited the financial statements of the governmental activities, the business-type activities, each major fund, and the aggregate remaining fund information of City of Fond du Lac as of and for the year ended December 31, 2019, and have issued our report thereon dated July 31, 2020.
-We have previously communicated to you information about our responsibilities under auditing standards generally accepted in the United States of America, Government Auditing Standards, and Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance) and the State Single Audit Guidelines, as well as certain information related to the planned scope and timing of our audit.
+We have audited the financial statements of the governmental activities, the business-type activities, each major fund, and the aggregate remaining fund information of City of Fond du Lac, Wisconsin (the City) as of and for the year ended December 31, 2021, and have issued our report thereon dated July 21, 2022.
+We have previously communicated to you information about our responsibilities under auditing standards generally accepted in the United States of America, Government Auditing Standards, and Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance) and the State Single Audit Guidelines, as well as certain information related to the planned scope and timing of our audit in our engagement letter dated January 3, 2022.
 Professional standards also require that we communicate to you the following information related to our audit.

-Significant audit findings
+Significant audit findings or issues